vKolerts/dbi-nsw/README.md

 - more user friendly interface;
 - don`t need restarting application everytime;
 - visualization of the installation process;
+- drag and drop for recursive folders reading;

 ### Build for Linux: